zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 1. Review the code, using the comments to understand how it:
     - Connects to the AI Foundry project.
     - Uploads the data file and creates a code interpreter tool that can access it.
-    - Creates a new agent that uses the code interpreter tool and has explicit instructions to analyze the data and create charts as .png files.
+    - Creates a new agent that uses the code interpreter tool and has explicit instructions to use Python as necessary for statistical analysis.
     - Runs a thread with a prompt message from the user along with the data to be analyzed.
     - Checks the status of the run in case there's a failure
     - Retrieves the messages from the completed thread and displays the last one sent by the agent.
     - Displays the conversation history
-    - Saves each file that was generated.
     - Deletes the agent and thread when they're no longer required.

 1. Save the code file (*CTRL+S*) when you have finished.
 You can also close the code editor (*CTRL+Q*); though you may want to keep it open in case you need to make any edits to the code you added.
 In either case, keep the cloud shell command-line pane open.